skywind3000/asyncrun.vim/README.md

 # Preface
 This plugin allows you to run shell commands in background and output to quickfix window in realtime.
-It takes the advantage of new apis in vim 8 to provide a super easy command `:AsyncRun` for you.
+It takes the advantage of new apis in vim 8 to provide a super easy command `:AsyncRun` for you:

 - Easy to use, just start your background command by `:AsyncRun` (just like old "!" command).
 - Fully asynchronous, command is done in the background.
 No need to wait for the entire process to finish.